btswann11/CSE550/test-plans/security-tests.md

 ### Test _: Writing System Input Verification
-This test covers requirement: FR1
+This test covers requirement: FR4 - Text Input Restriction
 ### Steps:
 1. Enter a message from one of the following writing systems:
 - Latin Script